-Dr. Dana Shanis is passionate about helping women understand that they don’t have to live with chronic pelvic pain.
-At her practice, VHealth & Wellness, in Philadelphia, she and her co-founder, nurse practitioner Catherine McGinty, make listening a priority.
+Dr. Dana Shanis is passionate about helping women understand the importance of their sexual health.
+At her practice, VHealth & Wellness, in Philadelphia, she and her co-founder, nurse practitioner Catherine McGinty, make listening to women’s pelvic pain a priority.
 That’s the first step in what Dr. Shanis calls “a new approach to intimate care.”

 “Traditional women’s health is very pathology and disease oriented.
 So it’s about finding the cancer; it’s about finding the infection; it’s about proactively going in and doing surgery or procedures.
 It’s very much about fixing a problem that is easily identifiable,” she says.
 “And where I felt there was a lapse is with those patients who continue to have problems even once we’ve determined they don’t have cancer, and they don’t have an infection, and we can’t see anything that looks wrong — but clearly the patients are still in pain or having sexual dysfunction or something is off and we just don’t know what it is.”